Biodiversity Ecological Model

 Connection

-The design encourages social integration, combining rest spaces, trails and viewpoints that favor community gathering.
+The design promotes social integration by combining rest areas, paths, and viewpoints that encourage community gatherings.

 GREEN INFRASTRUCTURE

-Urban biological corridors restore ecological connectivity in the city.
+Urban biological corridors restore ecological connectivity within cities.

-These spaces favour climate adaptation and the conservation of native species.
+These spaces promote climate adaptation and the conservation of native species.

 15300 m2